 - Change required notifications to Active and choose their delivery method and message.

-Set Up Task Categories
+Setting Up Task Categories

-To set up Task Categories:
+To set up task categories:

 - In Task Settings, go to the Task Categories tab.